 - Can feel hot in warm weather, and cold in cool temperatures

-- Some may object to using animal hides
+- Some may prefer to avoid animal-based materials

-Leather is ideal for statement pieces like sofas, armchairs, and ottomans.
-Its durability suits high-traffic areas and homes with pets, but it may not be the best for very hot or humid climates.
+Best for: Statement pieces such as sofas, armchairs, and ottomans.
+Suitable for high-traffic areas and homes with pets, though it may not perform well in very hot or humid climates.

 Polyester